Fujiki relations and fibrations of irreducible symplectic varieties: Generalized Beauville-Bogomolov form

-The products and powers denote here the wedge products of forms on $\tilde{X}$. \end{defi} The Beauville-Bogomolov form does not depend on the chosen resolution.
+for all $\alpha\in\H^2(X,\,\C)$.
+The products and powers denote wedge products of forms. \end{defi} The form $q_{X,\omega}$ does not depend on the chosen resolution.
 Given two resolutions $\nu,\,\nu'$ of $X$, this can be seen by going over to a common resolution factoring through $\nu$ and $\nu'$.

-This definition is well suited for calculations.
-However, the resolution $\tilde{X}$ does not need to be symplectic again.
-Hence we cannot trivially deduce all properties of $q_{X,\omega}$ from the smooth case by considering the resolution $\tilde{X}$.
+A resolution $\tilde{X}$ does not need to be symplectic again.
+Note that thus we cannot trivially deduce all properties of $q_{X,\omega}$ from the smooth case by considering $\tilde{X}$.